DanielCollins96/nextjs-hockey/README.md

 ## TODOs

-- [ ] I cant get the teams to search right and load on the home page.
 - [ ] user file uploads
 - [ ] add links into tables
 - [ ] add forum to team page and news stories